Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-36-consequences.md

 "...Nothing’s wrong is the problem?"
 Regaari asked.
 "Isn’t it *my* job to worry about things going too smoothly?"

-"It’s…" Daar sighed, then gestured to the pair of them.
+"It’s..."
+Daar sighed, then gestured to the pair of them.
 "Look at us.
 We thought we were good before but *now* look at us, look at how *good* we are and how quickly we *got* that way.
 You, me, all of us, *way* faster than the humans were expecting."

 "So we exceeded expectations.
 I’m not seeing the - "

 "If we can be that good then why *weren’t* we already?"
 Daar interrupted "Was it, I dunno, lack of challenge?
 Complacency?
-Did we *used* to be and just… forgot how or somethin’?"
+Did we *used* to be and just... forgot how or somethin’?"

 Regaari’s head tilted the other way, and Daar *knew* that look.
 Regaari had inherited it from Genshi, and it said that he was mulling some new piece of information over, adding it to what he already knew.